How To Get a Freehold Enfranchisement Valuation Calculations

 • Lease length: Lease lengths can significantly impact your freehold value, so it’s a good idea to review current leases and assess how they may add to or reduce the premium payable.

 • Marriage Value: Linked to lease lengths, marriage value is the increase in the value of the property following the completion of a lease extension, reflecting the additional market value of the longer lease.
-This is currently split between landlord and leaseholders.
+This information is currently provided by the landlord and the leaseholders.

 • Capitalisation methods: Current property capitalisation such as annual ground rent, investment value and other landlord income streams may impact the freehold value.